Nerajno/nerajno/README.md

 - 🔭 I’m currently getting better at making good technical content among other things.
 - I’m currently upgrading skills in JavaScript, Ruby, Rails, the MERN stack, and a few DevOps skills.
 - 📝 I currently blog [here](https://dev.to/nerajno).
-- 🌱 I’m upskilling in Java, Vue, TypeScript, and Azure.
+- 🌱 I’m upskilling in Vue, TypeScript and JavaScript ( Does it really end ?).
 - 👯 I’m looking to collaborate on projects that reinforce the skillsets above.
 - 🤔 I’m looking for help with growth hacking.
 - 💬 Ask me about ... community building, learning how-to-learn, my tech stack, and teaching basic web development skills (HTML, CSS, Javascript, and Git).